 Our senior management and leadership structure

-St Christopher’s three Schools are under the Principalship of Ed Goodwin who coordinates and links the work of the Headteachers of each school who are in turn responsible for their daily administration.
+St Christopher’s three Schools are under the Principalship of Simon Watson who coordinates and links the work of the Headteachers of each school who are in turn responsible for their daily administration.

-The Principal and the Heads meet weekly; this group is called the Leadership and Management Team (LMT).
+The Principal, Heads and School Business Manager meet weekly; this group is called the Leadership and Management Team (LMT).
 This is the central coordinating team for the whole School.

 The Infant, Junior and Senior schools also have their own Senior Management Teams (SMTs).
 The Senior School currently has the Head plus one Deputy Head and four Assistant Heads, and the Junior and Infant SMTs each consist of the Head and two Assistant Heads.
 Assistant Head positions are seen very much as preparation for Headship.
 Accordingly, each of these has a clearly defined portfolio of responsibilities that will rotate as the years pass.
 In recent years, two Junior School Assistant Heads have gone on to good overseas headships and a Senior School Assistant Head went on to take up a Headship in Europe.

 Information regarding inductions - social, education and domestic